FreyJo/casados-integrators/README.md

 ```

 ## Examples
-All examples have been tested with Python 3.8.
+All examples have been tested with Python 3.8 and `CasADi` 3.5.5.